YangletLiu/Seismic_Sensory_Data_Analysis/Readme.txt

 Two m files in the error folder:
 1. Tubal_alt_min.m is used to calculate RSE in the case of different slice missing.
 2. Tubal_tnn.m compared the recovery accuracy and convergence speed between Tubal_Alt_Min algorithm and TNN algorithm.
+3. The TNN_solver folder is some functions of the TNN algorithm.

 T_synthetic_tubal_rank_2.mat is a synthetic seismic data set of size: 64*64*256.
 Three dimensions are inline,crossline,time respectively.
 According to the characteristics of the seismic data, missing slices only can be along the inline or crossline direction rather than time direction.
 You need to convert dimensions if you solve the tensor completion problem with slice missing.